sahassan012/Database-Search-System/README.md

 # Database Search System

 ## About
 This search system is a database-like program that takes simple SQL SELECT queries as input and retrieves the data requested by user.
-The purpose of this program is use tree data structure in storing and retrieving data and not to exactly implement SQL query system.
+The purpose of this program is use AVL tree data structure in storing and retrieving data.
+The AVL tree rotates left or right depending on the balance factor of the subtrees and maintains an efficient retrieval process as a result.

 ## How it works:
 First, the program uses a metadata file that consists of data that indicates which columns are indexed.